-From the table 1.3, the respondents opined that bribery in Nigeria business/civil service on the Nigerian expenditure leads to employment of quacks in the business service with 3.5 mean score, Compromise in service delivery is one of the effects of bribery in the business/civil service with a mean score of 3.7, of the respondents, the mean score of 3.7 shows that hiding or destruction of vital documents is the cause of bribery in the Nigerian business/civil service.
-The study concludes that the effect of bribery in Nigeria business/civil service on the Nigerian public expenditure includes: Employment of quacks in the business/civil service, Compromise in service delivery, Undue delay in justice, hiding or destruction of vital documents and revelation of official secret.
+From the table 1.3, 2.4 mean score of respondents opined that bribery in Nigeria business/civil service on the Nigerian expenditure leads to employment of quacks in the business service with 3.7 mean score, Compromise in service delivery is one of the effects of bribery in the business/civil service with a mean score of 3.7, of the respondents, the mean score of 3.6 shows that hiding or destruction of vital documents is the cause of bribery in the Nigerian business/civil service.
+The study concludes that the effect of bribery in Nigeria business/ civil service on the Nigerian public expenditure includes; Employment of quacks in the business/civil service, Compromise in service delivery, Undue delay in justice, hiding or destruction of vital documents and revelation of official secrete.